Remote Skills

 Internships are the most common type of on-the-job training for students and trainees.
 They are perfect for those looking for a more in-depth, first-hand look at a specific industry.

-Unlike externships, internships for college students usually come with a small stipend or an hourly wage.
+Unlike externship, internships for college students usually come with a small stipend or an hourly wage.
 Internship programs are often a few months long, with several students completing them over the term or during the summer.

 Types of Internships